GPL-TOX screens for 172 different toxins that we are regularly exposed to from pollutants in air, water, food, and environment.

 √ Doctor’s Recommended Course of Action

 Glyphosate is the most common chemical used in pesticides worldwide.
 It is the compound found in the most common commercial product called Roundup and is being linked to a wide variety of health problems.
-As a single test or add-on assessment to the GPL-TOX Panel it provides information about exposure to Glyphosate as a toxic compound.
+As a single urine test or add-on assessment to the GPL-TOX Panel, it provides information about exposure to Glyphosate as a toxic compound.

 Glyphosate is the world’s most widely produced herbicide, used in more than 700 different products from agriculture and forestry to home use.
 Glyphosate was introduced in the 1970s to kill weeds by targeting the enzymes that produce the amino acids tyrosine, tryptophan, and phenylalanine.
 Usage of glyphosate has since amplified, after the introduction of genetically modified (GMO) glyphosate-resistant crops that can grow well in the presence of this chemical in soil.